Fitus/Zaloha2.sh/README.md

 Also no contents of files are transferred over the network, just the SHA-256 hashes.
 The SHA-256 hashes are then compared to detect files that appear identical but their contents differ.

+### Other uses of the SHA-256 hashes

-The option <code>--sha256</code> can be used in the Local Mode too, of course.
+The option <code>--sha256</code> is not limited to the Remote Modes – it can be used in the Local Mode too.
+CSV data about files that contain their SHA-256 hashes can be used for other purposes as well:

+Assume you have files with identical (duplicate) contents scattered across your filesystem, and you want to keep only one copy per unique file.
+In other words: de-duplicate files by content.
+The finding of files with duplicate contents can be achieved by sorting the CSV file 330 by the SHA-256 hashes (= by column 13) and evaluating the result, e.g. by a simple AWK program that prints out the files where the SHA-256 hash equals to the SHA-256 hash in the immediately preceding record in the sorted file ...

 ## Performance tuning in the Remote Source and Remote Backup Modes